ogty/shell-script-getting-started/README.md

 ### xxd

-Desplay file in binary or hexadecimal
+Display file in binary or hexadecimal

 - `-b` : Display using binary rather than hex
 - `-l` : Print specified number of bytes